mdn/content/files/en-us/web/css/css_flexible_box_layout/relationship_of_flexbox_to_other_layout_methods/index.md

 {{EmbedGHLiveSample("css-examples/flexbox/relationship/display-contents.html", '100%', 650)}}

-> **Warning:** Some browsers incorrectly remove some elements with `display: contents` from the accessibility tree (but descendants will remain), removing the semantics of that element while maininting the content of the children.
-This means the element itself may not be announced by screen reading technology.
+> **Warning:** Some browsers incorrectly remove some elements with `display: contents` from the accessibility tree (but descendants will remain), removing those elements' semantics while maintaining their child content.
+This means the element itself may not be announced by screen readers.
 See [`display: contents`](/en-US/docs/Web/CSS/display#display_contents) and [`display: contents` considered harmful`](https://ericwbailey.design/published/display-contents-considered-harmful/).